Reserve power: Germany

 The German constitution limits the powers available to the President to prevent a situation in which the executive could effectively rule without legislative approval, which was the case in the Weimar Republic.
 In particular, the president cannot rule by decree.
 However, in case of a "legislative emergency" the German President can accept legislation without approval of the "Bundestag" (parliament).
 Article 81 of the German constitution states the possibility that the President can by this means keep a government capable of action even in case of loss of a constructive majority in the Bundestag.

 Furthermore, the German President can dissolve the Bundestag (parliament) if the Chancellor loses a motion of confidence and asks the President to do so.
-The German President has exercised this right three times since the founding of the Federal Republic in 1949.
+The German President has exercised this right four times since the founding of the Federal Republic in 1949.
 President Gustav Heinemann dissolved the Bundestag at the request of Chancellor Willy Brandt in 1972, and in 1982 President Karl Carstens did so at the request of Chancellor Helmut Kohl.
 Both Brandt and Kohl were reelected with larger majorities.
-Most recently, on 1 July 2005, President Horst Köhler dissolved the Bundestag at the request of Chancellor Gerhard Schröder.
+On 1 July 2005, President Horst Köhler dissolved the Bundestag at the request of Chancellor Gerhard Schröder.
 Schröder unexpectedly lost the election that followed.
+Most recently, on 27 Dec 2024, President Frank-Walter Steinmeier dissolved the Bundestag after the Traffic light coalition collapsed, and chancellor Olaf Scholz lost the motion of confidence according to plans to call for an early election.

 The President has the right to refuse his signature to laws passed by the parliament (veto) in certain circumstances.
 These may be formal errors in the law-making process or violations of the Basic Law inherent to the new law.
 This reserve power has been used 8 times as of May 2013.

 The President nominates the first candidate for Chancellor put to vote in the Bundestag.
 The president can also dissolve the Bundestag if no candidate won the absolute majority of the members of parliament after three votes.

 The President has the right to pardon criminals for federal crimes with the countersignature of a member of the cabinet.
 The refusal of a pardon does not need a countersignature.